Butterwell/Dictatable/README.md

 ## Implementation Notes

 The computational engine is TensorFlow.js.
-The computational engine will likely become a hybrid later (lmuch later).
+The computational engine will likely become a hybrid later (much later).